MarcM29/react-job-tracker-app/README.md

-# React Job Tracker App (REACT JS, JSON-server API)
+# React Job Tracker App (REACT JS, JSON-server REST API)
 This app was built to get more comfortable building a small-scale full stack application (front end + back end) by using react and utilizing reacts state management (web hooks, JSX, props, etc.).
 This app also has a mock back end (JSON-server REST API) which allows any changes made by a user to be saved to the back end and accessed via calls/requests to the back end - (no data is lost if user refreshes or leaves the page) <br /> <br />
 Data is stored in db.json file and is updated upon any change in data <br />
 JSON-server REST API used: https://github.com/typicode/json-server <br /> <br />